grofz/aoc2024/README.md

 the first edge coincides with the head of the second one.
 The orientation of edges is very important to avoid merging edges that would cross-each other - see the last sample input.

+## 13: Claw Contraption
+Using linear algebra - solving a set of two linear equations